-It can be dangerous to get out of your vehicle if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.
 Don't leave your vehicle when the engine is running unless you have to.
 If you've left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle won't move, even when you're on fairly level ground, always set your parking brake and move the shift lever to "P" (Park).
+To be sure your vehicle won't move, even when you're on fairly level ground, always set your parking brake and move the shift lever to PARK (P).

 Follow the proper steps to be sure your vehicle won't move.
-See "Shifting into 'P' (Park)" in the Index.
+See "Shifting Into PARK (P)" in the Index.

+Windows

-Windows Power Windows
+Power Windows